ow/samsung-frame-art/readme.md

 ### To-Do

 - This project does not do anything with the aspect ratio of images.
 It only really handles landscape and does not fit them to the display; I'd like to figure out how to auto-resize or crop these before uploading.
+- It would be cool to build a website UI version of this to manage it locally